spacec0rgo/badusb_payloads/README.md

 ## How to use

-Download the repository files using either _Download ZIp_ or `git clone`.
+Download the repository files using either _Download ZIP_ or `git clone`.

 Arduino requires the sketch to be in a folder with the same name, but don't worry.
 Even if the files aren't inside their folder, Arduino will ask you to do so the first time you open the sketch.